NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_representation.rst

 according to attributes associated with those building classes.

-The following discussion will reference a number of rulesets initially developed for the :ref:`lbl-testbed_Atlantic_City` testbed to enable various assignments of these HAZUS building classes and corresponding attributes.Details of these rulesets are available to users in one of two forms:
+The following discussion will reference a number of rulesets initially developed for the `Atlantic County, NJ <https://nheri-simcenter.github.io/R2D-Documentation/common/testbeds/atlantic_city/index.html>`_ testbed to enable various assignments of these HAZUS building classes and corresponding attributes.Details of these rulesets are available to users in one of two forms:

 1. Ruleset definition tables (PDFs) curated in DesignSafe that include additional documentation